rodri2d2/rodri2d2/README.md

 ### 🔭  I’m currently working on...

- Migrate a Paragling Weather App from Android to IOS
+ Migrate Tolomet, a Paragling Weather App from Android to IOS

  Create my on IOS Resume Apps